lab19digital/wp19/README.md

 * Latest wordpress
 * Latest wp-cli
-* Gulp for compiling JavaScript and Sass (or whatever else you need)
+* Gulp for compiling JavaScript, Sass, or Less (or whatever else you need)
+* Webpack for compiling JavaScript

 After installation the server will run automatically.
 A theme called "default" is generated.
 To start the server in future, run <code>gulp php</code> from the root.

-**JavaScript**
-JavaScript requirements are stored in the [theme_directory]/js/require.json and are compiled to ./js/dist/scripts.min.js

 **Sass**
-We're using Less until Bootstrap 4 comes out, at which time we'll be switching over to Sass.
-Less compilation is not built in for this reason (we're currently using lessc binary with Sublime Text).
+We're using Less until Bootstrap 4 comes out, at which time we'll be switching over to Sass, which is why it's also included but optional for use.

 **Wordpress Plugins**
 Automatically installs the following plugins: